 - Drink plenty of water

 We Are Here to Help!As you recover from a tooth extraction, give your body the rest it needs to heal and consume a nutritious diet.
-Get in touch with our office to ask any questions about recovery or to schedule your next visit to Troy Bartels Family Dentistry.
+Get in touch with our office to ask any questions about recovery or to schedule your next visit to Troy Bartels, DDS.
 And if you believe you have developed a dry socket or are experiencing new, unusual pain after oral surgery, call our office immediately.